Go to the Undergraduate section

 Internationalisation of India & Chinese firms, organised by the International Business and Strategy Group, Brunel Business School, Uxbridge, 18-19 April 2007

 Adesola, S, (2011) Do our higher institutions have expertise to train entrepreneurs?
 Business Day Newspaper, pp.30-31, 22 August 2011, Nigeria

-Member of the editorial team: Border Crossing Journal, Transnational Marketing Journal, Remittances Review Journal
+Member of the Editorial Board - Transnational Marketing Journal

 Academic Independent Consultancy Project: Impact Assessment of Entrepreneurship Education on Students of Obafemi Awolowo University, Nigeria – April-June 2012